 PwC Securities charges fees to produce reports, including this Report.
 These fees are negotiated and agreed with the entity who engages PwC Securities to provide a report.
 Fees are charged on an hourly basis or as a fixed amount depending on the terms of the agreement with the person who engages us.
-In the preparation of this Report our fees are charged on an hourly basis and as at the date of this Report amount to approximately \$11,000.
+In the preparation of this Report and related advice on Contributed Funding our fees are charged on an hourly basis and as at the date of this Report are approximately \$65,000.